Preview Feature — Apps is currently in the preview phase. Functionality and API can still

 - Each save creates a new revision

-- You can revert to any previous version via the revisions overview
+- Through the revisions overview, you can revert to any previous version

-- The active revision is the one displayed to users
+- The active revision is displayed to the users

 Permissions